jiwidi/dotfiles.old/README.md

 $ ./script/bootstrap
 $ zsh # or just close and open your terminal again.
 ```

+After installation the powerline10k will run you through the configuration wizard.

 ### Fonts
 Powerline fonts are installed as default but you will need to set them as font on your terminal manually.
 Also worth checking MesloFonts: